 The Real Impact of Google's Data Collection

-This massive data collection effort has tangible consequences for your privacy.
-Google uses this information to create detailed advertising profiles, which can reveal sensitive details about your health conditions, financial situation, political views, and personal relationships.
-These profiles are valuable not just to advertisers, but potentially to insurers, employers, and other entities who might purchase aggregate data.
+This massive data collection effort has real consequences for your privacy.
+Google uses this information to build detailed advertising profiles that can reveal sensitive stuff about your health conditions, financial situation, political views, and personal relationships.
+These profiles aren't just valuable to advertisers, though.
+They're potentially worth a lot to insurers, employers, and other companies who might buy this aggregate data.

 Essential First Steps to Protect Your Privacy

-The journey to reducing Google's data collection starts with auditing and adjusting your Google Account settings.
-Navigate to privacy.google.com and sign in to access your privacy dashboard.
-Here are the critical settings to modify:
+The journey to cutting down on Google's data collection starts with checking and tweaking your Google Account settings.
+Just head over to privacy.google.com and sign in to get to your privacy dashboard.
+Here are the key settings you'll want to change:

 Breaking Free from Chrome and Search